Domochip/WirelessPalaControl/README.md

 #### Firmware

-It allows you to flash a new firmware version:
+It allows you to flash a new firmware version using `WirelessPalaControl.*.bin` file:
 ![firmware screenshot](https://raw.github.com/Domochip/WirelessPalaControl/master/img/firmware.png)

 #### Discover